systemik/Kobra3-Firmware/README.md

 The resulting file must be named **update.swu**

-Once done, you should go to your usb stick and create a folder called "**update**" and put the **update.swu** file in it. (if you use the command at the bottom of readme, the foler and files are automatically created).
+Once done, you should go to your usb stick and create a folder called "**aGVscF9zb3Nf**" and put the **update.swu** file in it. (if you use the command at the bottom of readme, the foler and files are automatically created).

 Plug the stick, boot the printer.
 Follow the steps on printer touch screen (on the readme below).
 It should do few bips and the update should done.
 It may take a bit of time the first time as it needs to create ssh keys on the printer.

 You will need to reboot the printer when done.
+Go to your USB stick and rename or remove the folder **aGVscF9zb3Nf** to avoid the update to be performed everytime and messing with files.

 Test if you can connect via SSH again. (**port 2222**)